-4.7.1 Audit log UI page
+4.9.1 Audit logs UI page

-The Audit Log page can be found in the UI under the Audit tab.
+The Audit Logs can be found on the UI under the Audit tab.
+The user should be an admin to access this page.

 This page contains information on what action occurred, the user that performed the action, and the time at which the action occurred.
-It also provides the ability to filter based on: